eriknahmad/EaW-Coop/README.md

 # EaW-Coop
 Co-Op Unit Sharing Script for Skirmish mode in STAR WARS™ Empire at War
+</br>Future versions will hopefully eliminate the need for a second faction.
+(To do this in lua we need an instance of the ally player.
+This is difficult but a potential solution is to find the teamates units and store the owner using unit.Get_Owner().
+We just need a reliable way to get an allied unit)

 # Motivation
 I created this script to find out if you can functionally replicate a "transfer units" command from Co-Op RTS games like Halo Wars.
-Future versions will hopefully eliminate the need for a separate ally faction.
-(To do this in lua we need an instance of the AllyFaction.
-This is difficult because Find_Player() returns the first player of that faction.
-Potential solution is to find the teamates units and store the owner as AllyFaction using unit.Get_Owner())

 # How to use?